ansible/ansible/docs/docsite/rst/plugins/inventory.rst

     # clouds.yml or openstack.(yml|yaml)
     plugin: openstack

 The ``auto`` inventory plugin is enabled by default and works by using the ``plugin`` field to indicate the plugin that should attempt to parse it.
 You can configure the whitelist/precedence of inventory plugins used to parse source using the `ansible.cfg` ['inventory'] ``enable_plugins`` list.
-After enabling the plugin and providing any required options you can view the populated inventory with ``ansible-inventory -i demo.aws_ec2.yml --graph``:
+After enabling the plugin and providing any required options, you can view the populated inventory with ``ansible-inventory -i demo.aws_ec2.yml --graph``:

 .. code-block:: text